There are so many ways that you could go about relieving stress naturally (yoga, meditation, flotation tanks etc.)

 - Studies have found that it increases the activity of natural immune cells that fight infection and help you stay healthy.

 May Lower Cholesterol and Triglycerides

 - Ashwagandha may help reduce the risk of heart disease by decreasing cholesterol and triglyceride levels.

 - Research has shown that it promotes antioxidant activity that protects nerve cells from harmful free radicals.
 Ashwagandha supplements may improve brain function, memory, reaction times and the ability to perform tasks.

 Ashwagandha is a safe supplement for most people.

 However, certain individuals should not take it, those include pregnant and breastfeeding women.
-People with autoimmune diseases should also avoid ashwagandha unless instructed to by a doctor.
-This includes people with conditions like rheumatoid arthritis, lupus, Hashimoto’s thyroiditis, and type 1 diabetes.
+People with autoimmune diseases should also avoid ashwagandha unless instructed to by a doctor, furthermore, this includes people with conditions like rheumatoid arthritis, lupus, Hashimoto’s thyroiditis, and type 1 diabetes.
 Additionally, those on medication for thyroid disease should be careful when taking ashwagandha, as it may possibly increase thyroid hormone levels in some people.